aksel-blaise/garymorph/analysis/landmarking-protocol.md

 fig.cap="Gary dart point from 41TN20. \\label{figTN20}"
 ```

-Inclusion of the third (z-dimension) provides a means of capturing those
+Inclusion of the third dimension provides a means of capturing those
 morphological characteristics associated with axial twisting introduced
 through the practice of bifacial beveling and/or resharpening.
 This
 landmarking protocol represents an intermediate iteration between the
 previous 2D analysis, and the forthcoming protocol that includes
-semilandmarks placed on a series of equidistant cross-sections.
-The
+semilandmarks placed on a series of equidistant cross-sections (similar
+to trusses) (Strauss and Bookstein 1982).
+The cross-sections increase
-cross-sections increase the coverage of semilandmarks across the mesh
+the coverage of semilandmarks across the mesh topology, and provide for
-topology, and provide for greater precision in the analysis of gross
+greater precision in the analysis of gross morphology.
+The evolution of
-morphology.
-The evolution of this landmarking protocol represents a
+this landmarking protocol represents a concerted effort to better
-concerted effort to better comprehend the vagaries of morphological
+comprehend the vagaries of morphological similarities and differences
-similarities and differences among and between sites where Gary dart
+among and between sites where Gary dart points have been found.
+While
-points have been found.
-While true that some landmarking protocols can
+true that some landmarking protocols can be—and often are—recycled as
-be—and often are—recycled as new specimens are added, this particular
+new specimens are added, this particular research programme endeavours
-research programme endeavours to achieve greater analytical accuracy and
+to achieve greater analytical accuracy and precision in each subsequent
-precision in each subsequent iteration.
+iteration.

 ### Generating the spline